Buddha (manga): Anime films

-In 2009, an animated feature-length film adaptation titled Tezuka Osamu no Buddha - Akai Sabaku yo!
+In 2009, an animated feature-length film adaptation titled Tezuka Osamu no Buddha – Akai Sabaku yo!
 Utsukushiku (English title: Buddha: The Great Departure) was announced.
 The film was directed by Kozo Morishita, produced by Tezuka Productions, animated by Toei Animation and distributed by Toei Company and Warner Bros.
 Pictures.
 The film was released on May 28, 2011 during the celebrations of the 750th memorial of Shinran Shonin, founder of the Jōdo Shinshū sect.
 Rock band X Japan performed the theme "Scarlet Love Song", composed by band leader Yoshiki at Morishita's request.
 A second film, Buddha 2: Tezuka Osamu no Buddha ~Owarinaki Tabi~ (BUDDHA2 手塚治虫のブッダ　終りなき旅), was released on February 8, 2014.
 Ayumi Hamasaki recorded "Pray", composed by Kunio Tago and arranged by Yuta Nakano, as the theme song of the film.
 The 14th Dalai Lama appeared on a Tokyo MX TV special on January 18, 2014, to state his approval.
 After seeing the film a month before it premiered in Japan, he said, "I am very thankful to have the world of the Buddha be spread by the film."

-Originally, a series of three films is planned, however unfortunately the production of the third one which is to be the final has been stopped from the financial reason.
+Originally, a series of three films was planned.
+However, the production of the third film was stopped for financial reasons.

 Reception

+Buddha is considered to be one of the greatest manga of all time, and often considered to be among Tezuka's best works.
+Craig Thompson called Buddha "the opus of Japan's greatest cartoonist, and a high watermark for the medium."
+Chester Brown stated that "Tezuka’s dramatic skills make the pages fly by... his drawings add to the impact of the work; he places his lively, cartoony figures in beautifully rendered landscapes."
+Scott McCloud called Buddha "...one of Tezuka's true masterpieces."

+Critic Andrew D. Arnold, in his review for Time Magazine titled "Learn from the Master", stated: "Filled with beauty, cruelty, drama, comedy, romance and violence, Osamu Tezuka’s “Buddha” encompasses the entirety of life in a masterpiece of graphic literature.
+Deeply moral but never moralistic, “Buddha” merges the delight of cartooning with the epic seriousness of one of the great religions, becoming a thing wholly unto itself.
+Even if you can’t achieve satori with “Buddha,” you can open up another world."

 Buddha has over 20 million copies in circulation.
 The English release of the manga won Best U.S. Edition of Foreign Material at the 2004 and 2005 Eisner Awards and received a nomination in 2006.
 It also won the award for Best American Edition of Foreign Material at the 2004 and 2005 Harvey Awards.
 The film was nominated for the 2012 Japan Academy Prize for Animation of the Year.